 I suppose you're here to find out more about me and my work, right?
 Well, here's that awkward bit you've been waiting for where I talk about myself in the third person:

-Beth turned her focus toward words after learning that the history and legends she had been researching as a hobby were quickly slipping away with the previous generation.
+Beginning her career as a visual artist and illustrator, Beth Brown turned her creative focus toward writing in 2007 after learning that the history and legends she had been researching as a hobby were quickly slipping away with the previous generation.
 Her non-fiction books became a mission to preserve the events of the past while making them fun and entertaining for modern readers.
 She made the transition to fiction in 2013 with Underground, an urban fantasy for middle-grade readers that carefully weaves true historical events with action and adventure.